mes32/javascript-30/01-drum-kit/README.md

 # 01 - JavaScript Drum Kit

+## Todo

+- Reset currentTime on audio clips before replaying
+- Refactor event handlers
+- Use `<kbd>` HTML elements in place of `<h3>`
+- Add equivalent mouse event handlers matching the behavior of the keyboard handlers

 ## Notes

 - Custom `data-key` element attribute allows not using a large switch statement to map from key presses to associated audio clips